yechielb2000/ride-share-simulator/README.md

 A simulation system for ride-sharing services that demonstrates driver-to-ride matching strategies.

-## Development Setup

-This project uses Docker Compose for local development and testing.
-The setup includes:

-- Redis for in-memory data storage (configured to flush data on restart for testing purposes)
-- Kafka for message queuing
-- Multiple Python microservices handling different aspects of the simulation

-> **⚠️ Development Note**:
-> The current Redis configuration is optimized for development and testing, where we automatically flush data between
-> restarts and disable persistence.
-This makes testing and development iterations faster and cleaner.
-In a production
-> environment, you would want to enable data persistence and manage data lifecycle differently.

 ## Input Files

+**Important**.
+When you provide JSON of rides, the ride **must have a future datetime** in its timestamp, for the obvious reason that you cannot ask for a ride where the requested ride time was already passed.
+To make it easier for the testing, I did not force it with the type `FutureDatetime` only for me to update its request ride time randomly after the current time.
+It's ofcourse only to make the testing nicer.
+In the real world It will fail to get the request.

 > Note: There are already input files, but if you want to set your own, don't skip this step

-Place your input files:
+> Place your input files:

 - Put `drivers.json` in `services/drivers_loader/`
 - Put `rides.json` in `services/rides_producer/`